 Sègla Rodrigue Djossou.
 Utilisation of Jatropha curcas seed cake and its residues for maggot production and soil fertilisation (completed in 2016).

 Barrès Baudelaire Dagbémabou Dassou.
-Determination of the ingestion rate of four forms of physical presentations of fly larvae (Musca domestica) by ecotypes of local chicken in Benin (on-going).
+Determination of the ingestion rate of four forms of physical presentations of fly larvae (Musca domestica) by ecotypes of local chicken in Benin (completed in 2017).